leonardr/botfriend/README.md

 ```

 Hilarious, right?
 You'll be running this script a lot, probably as
 part of an automated process.
-I run `botfriend.post` every five
+On my site run `botfriend.post` every
-minutes.
-If your bot isn't scheduled to tell a joke, `botfriend.post`
+five minutes.
+If your bot isn't scheduled to tell a joke,
-will do nothing.
-Run it again now -- nothing will happen.
+`botfriend.post` will do nothing.
+Run it again now -- nothing will
+happen.

 ```
 $ botfriend.post
 ```

-Example Bot just told a joke, and (remember `bot.yaml`) it isn't
+Example Bot just told a joke, and (as you told it in `bot.yaml`) it's
-scheduled to do anything else for an hour.
+only supposed to tell one joke an hour.

-By specifying the directory name of the bot, you can make
+By specifying a directory name on the command line, you can make
 `botfriend.post` (and most other Botfriend scripts) operate on just
-one bot, not all of them.
-Right now, it doesn't make a difference,
+one bot, not all of your bots.
+Right now, it doesn't make a
-because you only have one bot, but here's how to do it:
+difference, because you only have one bot, but here's how to do it:

 ```
 $ botfriend.post example-bot